Parler website is back online after Amazon brought it offline

-After Amazon, Google, and Apple forced Parler offline in the wake of the deadly insurrection of the US Capitol, the social networking company managed to make an online comeback on Sunday.
+After Amazon, Google, and Apple forced Parler offline in the wake of the deadly insurrection at the US Capitol, the social networking company managed to make an online comeback on Sunday.

-The social media website, which is popular with supporters of President Donald Trump, has not regained full operability, but Parler's CEO John Matze is reportedly "confident" it will reappear in its entirety by the end of January.
+The social media website, which is popular with supporters of President Donald Trump, has not regained full operability and is little more than four messages on a page, but Parler's CEO, John Matze, is reportedly "confident" it will reappear in its entirety by the end of January.

 The social networking site went dark when Amazon stopped providing it cloud hosting services after it was revealed the platform was used to help organize the Capitol Hill attack on Jan.
 6, which left five people dead.
 Amazon's actions followed moves by Apple and Google to ban the Parler mobile app from their respective stores.
 The Parler app, which is more popular with its user base, remains unavailable.

+Read more: Apple's Tim Cook says Parler must tighen up moderation to get back on the app store

-Questions have been raised over how Parler returned online following its ejection from the internet.
-The Parler domain is registered with Epik, according to domain name database WHOIS.
+Questions have been raised about how Parler returned online following its ejection from the internet.
+The Parler domain is registered with Epik, according to domain name database Whois.
 An Epik statement published Monday, however, says the company had "no contact or discussions with Parler in any form regarding our becoming their registrar or hosting provider."

-Citing an infrastructure expert, a Reuters report indicated the IP address Epic used is owned by DDos-Guard, which is "controlled by two Russian men and provides services including protection from distributed denial of service attacks."
+A Reuters report, citing an infrastructure expert, pointed to a Russian tech firm as supporting Parler's return online.
+It said that the IP address Epik used is owned by DDos-Guard, which is "controlled by two Russian men and provides services including protection from distributed denial of service attacks."
 The company that owns DDos-Guard is called Cognitive Cloud LP, according to the report.

+Read more: Parler vows to return after Amazon pulls hosting amid concerns over violent protests

 Parler CEO John Matze didn't immediately respond to a CNET request for comment.